What is histiocytic necrotising lymphadenitis?

-Histiocytic necrotising lymphadenitis is a benign condition associated with lymphadenopathy (a disease of the lymph nodes; in this case, usually cervical), mild fever, and occasionally a rash or other systemic symptoms .
+Histiocytic necrotising lymphadenitis is a benign condition presenting with lymphadenopathy, mild fever, and occasionally a rash or other systemic symptoms .

 Histiocytic necrotising lymphadenitis is also known as Kikuchi disease, Kikuchi–Fujimoto disease, and histiocytic necrotising lymphadenopathy.

-The exact cause of histiocytic necrotising lymphadenitis remains unknown.
-The histological and clinical presentations suggest either a viral or an autoimmune cause, which instigates a T-cell and histocyte immune response .
+The cause of histiocytic necrotising lymphadenitis remains unknown.
+The histological and clinical presentations suggest either a viral or autoimmune trigger for a T-cell and histocyte immune response .

-The clinical signs of histiocytic necrotising lymphadenitis develop over two to three weeks and then subside over the next 4 months [4–6].
+The clinical symptoms and signs of histiocytic necrotising lymphadenitis develop over two to three weeks and then subside over the next 4 months [4–6].

-The most common systemic signs and symptoms include:
+The most common symptom is fever.
+Other systemic signs and symptoms include:

-Other less frequent signs and symptoms are hepatosplenomegaly (swelling of the liver and spleen), weight loss, night sweats, nausea, vomiting, and diarrhoea.
+Less frequent signs and symptoms are a sore throat, upper respiratory symptoms, hepatosplenomegaly (swelling of the liver and spleen), weight loss, night sweats, nausea, vomiting, and diarrhoea.

 Transient cutaneous manifestations have been reported in up to 40% of patients with histiocytic necrotising lymphadenitis [4,5].

-Elevation of erythrocyte sedimentation rate (ESR) and leukopenia have been reported [4,6].
+There is no specific blood test for histiocytic necrotising lymphadenitis.
+Elevation of erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP), anaemia, leukopenia and leukocytosis have been reported [4,6].

-Specific blood tests may be arranged to exclude another disease, including C3, C4, and anti-Sm to rule out SLE.
+Specific blood tests may be required to exclude another disease, such as ANA for SLE.

-Autoimmune disorders such as SLE need to be considered, as these may show similar clinical and histological features to histiocytic necrotising lymphadenitis.
+Autoimmune disorders such as SLE-related lymphadenopathy need to be considered, as these may show similar clinical and histological features to histiocytic necrotising lymphadenitis.